Brandon-Gottshall/SEI-Trivia/README.md

 ## Overview

-_**SEI Trivia** is a simple, yet rewarding trivia game targeted at the student of the various Software Enginnering Immersive student at General Assembly.
-The goal here is to give the students a powerful review code for whenever they have a spare 5-10 minutes to play a round._
+_**SEI Trivia** is a simple, yet rewarding trivia game targeted at students of the various Software Enginnering Immersive cohorts at General Assembly.
+The goal here is to give the students a powerful review tool that would only require only 5-10 minutes to complete a session._
 ### Permissions

 None at this time.